 Our animal welfare requirements are some of the most stringent in the world.
-We know this because Waitrose & Partners holds the award for best retailer in Europe for our farm animal welfare standards for the fourth consecutive year.
-As well as the Best Retailer Innovation Award for our involvement in the Qualitative Behavioural Assessment (QBA)
+We know this because Waitrose & Partners holds the award for best retailer in Europe for our farm animal welfare standards for the fourth consecutive time.
+This was last awarded in 2021.